sanderslab/magellanmapper/docs/index.rst

 ..
-Clrbrain documentation master file, created by sphinx-quickstart on Tue Oct  3 13:11:48 2017.
+MagellanMapper documentation master file, created by sphinx-quickstart on Tue Oct  3 13:11:48 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Clrbrain's documentation!
+Welcome to MagellanMapper's documentation!
 ====================================

 .. toctree::